 - 8:00am – 5:00pm with a lunch hour, Monday-Friday.

-- Be prepared to stay 1-4 days following the last class day due to the scheduling of practical examinations.
+- Be prepared to stay at least 3-5 days following the last class day due to the scheduling of practical examinations.

 - Class size (Phase II) = limited to 25 students, but will typically range from 10-20, as you will join the 5-week class in progress from week 3 through week 5.